 So What Do I Hope To Accomplish?

-- I want to help those with or without student loans (yet) to avoid my mistakes.
+- I want to help those with student loans to avoid my mistakes.

 - I want to give tips and tools to help you gain control over student debt.